 To tackle this problem, it is essential to implement a multidisciplinary approach that combines the areas of exposure science, environmental monitoring, machine-learning based monitoring and event diagnosis, ICT and real domain challenges.

-In addition, customers, policy makers and other related stakeholders can use the impact metrics either to assess, regulate or categorize indoor spaces based on their health-impact performance, thus increasing the adoption speed towards healthy and green indoor environments.
+In addition, customers, policy makers and other related stakeholders can use the impact metrics either to assess, regulate or categorize indoor spaces based on their health-impact performance, thus increasing the adoption speed towards healthy indoor environments and sustainable buildings and businesses.